josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #2: Structuring the content of your website
+# Tutorial #2 - Exercise: Structuring the content of your website

 This document describes the steps for structuring information in a HTML document.